Try Halloween scratch art for kids with this simple DIY scratch art method and fun Halloween themes including spider

 We’ve been doing Halloween scratch art on a variety of surfaces, including paper plates (perfect for spider webs!) and even pumpkins.

 Before we figured out how easy it was to do it ourselves, we typically bought ready-made scratch art sheets (especially the awesome mini scratch art notes by Melissa & Doug).
 But now we mostly DIY it.

 Here’s a video showing Scratch Art in action!
 And be sure to keep scrolling for step-by-step instructions!

 - Paper plates (the inexpensive, flimsy kind works well)*

-- Oil pastels or crayons, especially in lighter colors or autumn colors
+- Oil pastels or crayons, especially in bright colors or autumn colors

 - Black paint (BioColor paints or tempera work best)

 - Foam brush